PhD in Learning Sciences

 - PTE-Academic 54, with subscores of Reading 51, Listening 47, Speaking 53, and Writing 56.

-- Letters of Recommendation Three required; attesting to potential for success in rigorous doctoral program in Learning Sciences.
+- Letters of Recommendation Three required; these should attest to candidate's potential for success in rigorous research program in Learning Sciences.

 - Deadlines Application deadlines for this program are listed on the Graduate College website.

 In addition to the Graduate College minimum requirements, students must meet the following program requirements:

 - Minimum Semester Hours Required 96.
 For applicants holding a master's degree, the admissions process includes an evaluation of the applicant's record, desired specialization, and a decision regarding any modifications to the Learning Sciences program requirements.

 |Introduction to the Learning Sciences|

 |Design of Learning Environments|

 |Change in Individuals and Organizations: Implementing and Institutionalizing Change for Learning|